 Keep in mind that users still need to be invited and activated before they’re able to login.
 Be sure to invite new users by using the email address corresponding to their Active Directory user record otherwise they may be denied as shown below.

-While in most setups the user’s user@domain is his Microsoft login does not enforce this.
+In most setups a user’s user@domain is their Microsoft login, but this is not enforced.
 You can confirm the email address used within the user record as shown below.

 For any questions or help with this, reach out to the Datadog support team!